OasisLMF/OasisModels/PiWindAbsoluteDamage/tests/test_3/README.md

-## Test 2
+## Test 3

-This directory is a test for only 10 locations in the PiWindAbsoluteDamage Model.
+This directory is a test for only 1 location in the PiWindAbsoluteDamage Model.
+Latitude and longitude values have been removed for geocode testing.